viamrobotics/docs/docs/tutorials/slam-cartographer.md

 ### Configuration with Viam

-Configure your robot to run Cartographer in live mode with a Rplidar in two steps:
+Configure your robot to run Cartographer with a Rplidar in two steps:

 1. Add your Rplidar as a modular component.
-2. Add Cartographer as a SLAM service.
+2. Add Cartographer as a SLAM service in online mode.

-#### Add a Rdiplar as a Modular Component
+#### Step 1: Add your Rdiplar as a Modular Component

 First, install the Rplidar Module: